actionprojecteu/azotea-client/FITS.md

 LOG-GAIN = 100 * log10(G)
 ```

-Where G is the internal amplifier gain of the analog circuitry.
+Where `G` is the internal amplifier gain of the analog circuitry.

-Do not confuse this LOG-GAIN with the usual EGAIN, which is expressed in electrons/ADU.

-## About BZERO & BSCALE

-ZWO cameras usually employ a 16 bit unsigned integers to represent pixel values.
-However FITS do not support such data type, only 16 bit signed integers.
-The customary trick to handle this with the FITS reading software is by setting
-keywords BSCALE to 1 and BZERO to 32768.

-## Bayer pattern issues
+### Bayer pattern issues

-Depending on the application field (astronomy, general imaging), the images origin of coordinates (0,0) can either be top-left
+Depending on the application field (astronomy, general imaging), the images origin of coordinates (0,0) can either be top-left or bottom-left.
-or bottom-left.
 DSLR and generic imaging appliactons genearlly use the top-left convention.
 For FITS images,
 the custom from the 80s was to use a bottom-left origin.

 The following CFA layout: